SAMEZ-0129/problem_coding_programmers_beginner/README.md

 commmented codes are the ones that I tried, but didn't work.

-'programmers' is a korean coding site, which has many coding problems.
+'programmers' is a korean coding site, which contains various coding problems to solve